Luzaks/personal-portfolio/README.md

 # Luzaks Portfolio.

-In this repository you can find a summary of my personal built projects, my style of coding, my favorites stack, and in general, you will know me as a developer.
+In this repository you can find a summary of my personal built projects, my style of coding, my favorites stacks, and in general, you will know me as a developer.

 Please enjoy the visit, navigate through the live demo, and wait for more, in the future definitely you will find more interesting things to see and play.